Darshan-Upadhye/NREGA-Mitra/README.md

 ## 🧩 Problem Statement

-> “Our Voice, Our Rights” — The data is public, but not always accessible.
+> “Our Voice, Our Rights” — The data is public, but not Easy accessible.

 The Government of India provides an open API containing district-wise performance data for MGNREGA.
 However, several issues limit its usefulness to the public: